jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I understand.

 We keep moving.
 Up the valley.
 Some water.
 Some green.
 More water.
 More green.
 Trees.
 Fruit.
+Tall grass.
+Short grass.
+Many trees.
 We find fruit.
 River.
 Deer.
 We smile to each other.
 It was good to move away from Deer-Star.

-There is much fruit.
+There is much food.
 Much water.

-Is this new home?
+Is this new foraging grounds?

 Then we see something new.
 We see people.
 Different people.